Western Forest

 We will support climate-resilient agricultural practices while fostering profitable, nature-friendly farming, helping increase canopy cover and climate resilience without compromising on food production.

-For inclusive community engagement, our Generation Forest programme will focus on involving younger generations in nature recovery and providing long-term opportunities for green skills development.
+For inclusive community engagement, the programme will focus on involving younger generations in nature recovery and providing long-term opportunities for green skills development.

 With a significant focus on the creative industries, it will help us tell the Western Forest’s story and bring our amazing woods to life through young and diverse voices.